mimiyin/choreographic-interventions-s20/README.md

       * [Polar Rose-ish](http://editor.p5js.org/move.mimi/sketches/HJTDNYKVf) | [Polar Rose Shape](https://editor.p5js.org/move.mimi/sketches/gO8ew1q-Y)

 ### Assignment: Study No. 2 Circular Pathways
-   * Choreograph a 30 - 180 second generative circular pathway.
-Create a choreography that interacts with that circular pathway.
+   * Choreograph a 30 - 90 second generative circular pathway.
+Create a floor choreography that interacts with that circular pathway.
-      * At least 1 parameter of the circle needs to change over time.
+      * Take into consideration the dynamics and timing inherent to circular motion.
-      * Use the [Circular Pathway with Controls](http://editor.p5js.org/embed/Sy7iKoIEf) to explore ideas.
+      * Make use of the whole body and it's ability to move circularly and linearly.
       * Discuss and **diagram** choreographic possibilities for how to interact with your pathway.
-      * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-3-circular-pathways)
+      * Post a link to your drawings and code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-3-circular-pathways)

 ### Barnard Assignment: Due next Wednesday
    * Add to your Line() class so that you can assign start and end framecounts to control when the line moves and when it doesn't.
 [Post a link here.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-4-classes-and-objects)